Azure-Samples/azureai-assistant-tool/README.md

   - `python main.py` (or python3 depends on your environment)

 ## License
-Application Name is licensed under the MIT License.
+Azure AI Assistant Tool is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ### Notice Regarding PySide6
 The Azure AI Assistant Tool uses PySide6, which is licensed under the GNU Lesser General Public License (LGPL).